 - Monitor the environmental conditions for pharmaceuticals during manufacturing and storage

 - Monitoring seismic activities in the heavy seismic active areas.

 Sometimes data loggers are required by industry and/or government regulations.
 For example:

 - EC Directive 92/1, as well as FDA regulations in the USA, dictate that throughout its preparation, storage, and transportation, food must be monitored to ensure that temperatures were maintained at the required levels.
-This is the ideal application for data loggers which can record the temperature at regular intervals over a very long period of time.
+This is the ideal application for data loggers that can record the temperature at regular intervals over a very long period of time.